top of page

 PREPRINTS

-Law, K.F., Syropoulos, S., Amormino, P., Kraft-Todd, G., Young, L., Marsh, A., & O’Connor, B.B.
+Law, K.F., Syropoulos, S., Amormino, P., Young, L., Marsh, A., & O’Connor, B.B.
 (2025).
 Reasoning and empathy are not competing but complementary features of altruism.
 Under Review.

 Law, K.F., Young, L., & Syropoulos, S. (2025).
 Americans underestimate national levels of concern for future generations: Evidence across collective, governmental, and moral considerations.
 Under Review.